Cricket: Black Caps close in on victory after wild second day of second test against India

 India still had Pujara at the crease though, and a chance to consolidate, perhaps heading into tomorrow with six wickets in hand, a lead near 100, and a middle-order capable of setting the Black Caps a tricky fourth-innings target.

-That was until Boult ended an incredibly action-packed day with the finish it deserved – a finish that has set the Black Caps up for another brilliant test victory.
+That was until Boult ended a staggeringly action-packed day with the finish it deserved – a finish that has set the Black Caps up for another brilliant test victory.